Header Image 1

 At Ladysmith Junior School, we use our progression map to make sure that our lessons build year on year and lesson on lesson.
 Our curriculum is organised chronologically to enable repeated and meaningful opportunities for children to build on their prior knowledge and make informed comparisons between different periods of history.
 To further support children to continue to build on their existing knowledge, each lesson begins with several carefully selected rewind questions.

 We use schema, which contains text and images to describe the key knowledge they will acquire during the sequence.
 We use schemas to support dual coding of new information, supporting pupils to remember more, and make stronger connections with what they already know.
 This helps children to commit their new learning to long term memory.
 The schema is revisited at the beginning of every lesson, prompting the children to recall their new knowledge regularly.
+Below is an example of a schema used in Year 5:

 We adopt an enquiry focused approach to learning in history, which develops our pupils as young historians.
-Through enquiry, our pupils not only build subject knowledge and understanding but become increasingly adept at critical thinking, the use of specialised vocabulary and in grasping overarching substantive concepts.
+Through enquiry, our pupils not only build subject knowledge and understanding but become increasingly adept at critical thinking, the use of specialised vocabulary and in grasping our overarching substantive concepts.
 We structure learning in history through big question led enquiries about relevant historical topics, places and themes.
 Our learning and teaching in history is interactive and practical, allowing opportunities for pupils to work independently, in pairs and groups of various sizes, both inside and outside of the classroom.
 Wherever possible, we provide our pupils with contemporaneous historical evidence to analyse and from which to reach conclusions and make judgements.

 How do we make sure that every child succeeds?